Ifere/nebula-music/README.md

 Chainlink Hackathon Project

 ## Overview
 The product name is “NEBULA MUSIC”.
-Nebula Music is a decentralized music protocol that enables music lovers to stream their favorite artists music and earn token rewards  that can be staked on a music market where the artists numbers and stats is the asset being traded.
+Nebula Music is a decentralized music protocol that enables music lovers to stream their favorite artists music and earn token rewards  that can be staked on a music market where the artists numbers and stats(data) is the asset being traded.
 The Nebula music protocol is powered by its native token “Nebula (NEB)”

 The Nebula music dApp has two main goals, to provide an enhanced and user-friendly experience while streaming music NFTs and to provide added value to musical artists by incentivizing & rewarding their fans to enable their success via streams.

 Nebula music would bridge the gap between musicians and their fans in a phenomenal way.